FrankKair/FrankKair.github.io/_posts/2019-05-10-js-without-classes.markdown

 On "**How JavaScript Works**"[^fn1], Douglas Crockford says:

-"JavaScript also has more convetional looking `class` syntax that was designed specifically for developers who do not know nor ever will know how JavaScript works.
+> "JavaScript also has more convetional looking `class` syntax that was designed specifically for developers who do not know nor ever will know how JavaScript works.
 It allows transfer of skills from lesser languages with no new learning."

 This is a rather strong statement, but it does have some truth to it.
 If you use JavaScript as you would use any other language, you're missing the opportunity to learn new concepts, like prototypes and closures (of course, that also depends on your programming language upbringing).

-### Classes
+### Classless

 Classes are mainly used to hold state and have an attached behaviour, while also providing type extensibility via inheritance and composition.
 Let's try to have this semantics without the *class* keyword.
 The first idea is to use the prototype model: